 You risk being arrested and up to 15 years in prison if you deface or even step on the currency, which has The King’s image on it.

 Do NOT Touch A Person’s Head

 In Thailand, you cannot touch a person’s head.
 Thais consider the head as a very sacred part of the body.
 You can only touch the head of a person who is within your immediate and extended family.

 Otherwise, touching the head of others would only bring you trouble.

 Dress Conservatively When Visiting Temples

 When visiting temples, dress conservatively particularly should wear long shorts or trousers and have shoulders covered.
 Many temples state as you enter that photography is not allowed.

 And that’s it for now!
 I’d love if this post on traveling to Thailand what do you need to know before going was helpful to you.
-Let me know if you have any questions and let me know if you go too.
+Let me know if you have any questions and let me know if there is any more to add.